dokku/dokku/docs/deployment/builders/cloud-native-buildpacks.md

 ### Changing the `project.toml` location

 When deploying a monorepo, it may be desirable to specify the specific path of the `project.toml` file to use for a given app.
 This can be done via the `builder-pack:set` command.
-If a value other than `project.toml` is specified and that file does not exist in the app's build directory, then the build will fail.
+If a value other than `project.toml` is specified and that file does not exist in the app's build directory, Dokku will continue the build process as if the repository has no `project.toml`.

 ```shell
 dokku builder-pack:set node-js-app projecttoml-path project2.toml